4spacesdk/CI4OrmExtension/README.md

 ### Entity
-A basic CodeIgniter 4 entity would typically look like this
+A basic CodeIgniter 4 entity would typically look like this:
 ```php
 <?php namespace App\Entities;
 use CodeIgniter\Entity;